Moringa-SDF-PTO5/botbattlr-Hellen-cherotich/README.md

 useState and useEffect hooks for state management and side effects.
 Fetch API for asynchronous data fetching.
 JSON server for backend simulation.
-Author
-This project is authored by [Your Name].
-You can contact me at your-email@example.com.

 License
 This project is licensed under the MIT License.